Ddonec/puzzle/readme.md

 in this module I learned how to use interfaces in TypeScript, as well as declare interfaces with custom array types.

+## Complere 4th level and get achivment: [this](https://learn.microsoft.com/api/achievements/share/en-us/Ddonec-5394/J6PX4UVT?sharingId=51056E77C4FF8916)

+In this fourth module I learned about the benefits of using types in functions.
+Learned the required, optional, default and other options.
+Learned how to define function types using type aliases and interfaces.